 Core Statements Supplementary Financial Statements Movement in Reserves Statement (MIRS) shows the movement in the year on the different reserves held by the Council, analysed between usable and unusable reserves.
 The (Surplus) or Deficit on the Provision of Services line shows the true economic cost of providing the Council's services, more details of which are shown in the Comprehensive Income and Expenditure Statement (CIES).
 These are different from the statutory amounts required to be charged to the General Fund Balance and the HRA for council tax setting and council house rent setting purposes.
-Expenditure and Funding Analysis (EFA) and additional notes to the Core Statements (Notes 5a, 5b and 6) shows how annual expenditure is used and funded from resources (government grants, rents, council tax and non-domestic rates) by Councils in comparison with those resources consumed or earned in accordance with generally accepted accounting practices.
+Expenditure and Funding Analysis (EFA) and additional notes to the Core Statements (Notes 5a, 5b and 6) shows how annual expenditure is used and funded from resources (government grants, rents, council tax and non- domestic rates) by Councils in comparison with those resources consumed or earned in accordance with generally accepted accounting practices.
 The net increase/decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance and HRA Balance before any discretionary transfers to or from earmarked reserves.
 Comprehensive Income and Expenditure Statement (CIES) shows the cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
 It includes the cost of council housing services (HRA).
-It should be noted that Councils raise taxation to cover expenditure in accordance with various regulations, which may differ from the way it has to be shown in accounting terms in the CIES.
-The taxation position is shown in both the Expenditure and Funding Analysis and the Movement in Reserves Statement.
-Housing Revenue Account (HRA) shows the economic cost in the year of providing housing services in accordance with generally accepted accounting practices, rather than the amount to be funded from rents and government grants.
-The Council charges rents to cover expenditure in accordance with regulations, which may be different from the accounting cost.
-The surplus or deficit for the year is shown in the Movement on the HRA Balance.
-Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Council.
-The net assets of the Council (assets less liabilities) are matched by reserves held by the Council.
-There are two types of reserves.
-There are usable reserves, i.e. those reserves that the Council may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve - these can largely only be used to fund capital expenditure or repay debt).
-Collection Fund reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
-The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic (business) rates.
-In addition, there are significant unusable reserves, which cannot be used to provide services.
-This includes reserves relating to capital financing adjustments and unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold.
+It should be noted that Councils raise taxation to cover Housing Revenue Account (HRA) shows the economic cost in the year of providing housing services in accordance with generally accepted accounting practices, rather than the amount to be funded from rents and government grants.
+The Council

-7. Explanation of Accounting Statements
+Explanation of Accounting Statements